vasil-yosifov/ocs-provisioning-mcp-server/README.md

 - `delete_subscriber`: Delete a subscriber.

 ### Subscription Tools
-- `create_subscription`: Create a subscription for a subscriber.
+- `create_subscription`: Create a subscription for a subscriber based on an offer.
-- `list_subscriptions`: List subscriptions for a subscriber.
+- `list_subscriptions`: List all subscriptions for a subscriber.
-- `get_subscription`: Get subscription details by ID.
+- `get_subscription`: Get detailed subscription information by ID.
-- `update_subscription`: Update subscription fields.
+- `update_subscription`: Update subscription fields using patch operations.
+- `change_subscription_state`: Activate, suspend, cancel, or renew a subscription.
-- `delete_subscription`: Delete a subscription.
+- `delete_subscription`: Permanently delete a subscription.

+### Offers Tools
+- `get_available_offers`: Retrieve the complete catalog of available offers with balance details.
+- `get_offer_by_id`: Get detailed information about a specific offer by its ID.

 ### Balance Tools
 - `create_balance`: Create a balance for a subscription.